 Some Christians, having studied the history of Israel, try to recreate their society of blessing by obeying the commandments.
 They don’t understand that the story of the New Testament is one of faith.
 It can be summarized by a single question too, but now God is asking us, “Church, are you going to believe me or not?

-Last time, I spoke of the Lord’s promise to meet all of our needs if we’ll just seek His Kingdom and His righteousness.
+I have spoken several times of the Lord’s promise to meet all of our needs if we’ll just seek His Kingdom and His righteousness.
 These are both imputed to us by faith.
 We’re not to worry about our lives here because the Lord has sworn to provide for us.
 Our job is to trust Him.
-Even in times of trial we’re to walk by faith, not by sight.
+Even in times of trial we’re to live by faith, not by sight (2 Cor.
+5:7).
 Paul admonished us not to focus on the things that can be seen because they’re temporary.
 We’re to fix our eyes on the things that can’t be seen because they’re eternal.
 (2 Cor.
 4:18) God will take care of the rest.
 Here are some examples.

 Are you feeling down trodden or discouraged?
 Overcome by the worries of life?